 Pure vanilla extract is derived from vanilla bean essential oils.
-By submersing a vanilla bean in aged alcohol, the essential oil is extracted.
+By submersing a vanilla bean in alcohol, the essential oil is extracted.
 Sounds easy, right?
 Well, there is a trick or two that will ensure the best possible outcome.
-Let's go through each of the seven steps together.
+Let's go through several critical steps together.

 The next choice you need to make is to decide whether you want a grade-A vanilla bean or a grade-B vanilla bean.
 Grade-B vanilla beans are drier and less expensive.
 They are great for making home-made vanilla bean powder and vanilla extracts, but not much more.
 Grade-A has a higher moisture content.
 These beans are fantastic for homemade extracts, pastes and many other applications.
 They are typically a little more expensive.

 (Grade B Madagascar on the left.
 Grade A on the right.)

 Last, you need to decide if you want single or double-fold extract.
 Single fold is the FDA minimum of 1oz of vanilla beans to 8oz of alcohol, but many people opt for double fold for double the sweetness.
 So instead of 1oz of vanilla beans for 8oz of alcohol, you need 2oz of vanilla beans for 8oz of alcohol.